 Interoperability is crucial to an effective global media supply chain.
 And most DPP members feel that standardisation is an important part of interoperability.
 But they also tell us that standardisation processes can be slow, political, and difficult to navigate.

-That's why the DPP is conducting a unique survey, supported by Ross Video, to find out what the industry really thinks and does about standards.
+That's why the DPP has conducted a unique survey, supported by Ross Video, to find out what the industry really thinks and does about standards.
 The findings will be published in a new DPP report: The Truth About Standards.